-On the 3rd of November 1911 construction begins on the USS Lioness, a bulk cargo ship built by the Newport Ship Building and Dry Dock Company designed to carry coal and other supplies for naval use.
-The second of her class of five colliers, she is launched on the 15th of October 1912.
+On the 3rd of November 1911 construction began on the USS Lioness, a bulk cargo ship built by the Newport Ship Building and Dry Dock Company designed to carry coal and other supplies for naval use.
+The second of her class of five colliers, she launched on the 15th of October 1912.

 Two years later she is commissioned into the United States Navy, specifically the Naval Auxiliary Service, under the command of Master William J. Hopper.

 At the end of the First World War, and with the cessation of hostilities, she spends the best part of the next five years running supplies between Norfolk, Virginia to the US fleet stationed in the Caribbean.
-Her final journey for the US Navy comes to an end on the 5th of May 1923.
+Her final journey for the US Navy came to an end on the 5th of May 1923.

 The following is an excerpt, taken from official records: